Fill84/NoMercyFFMpeg/README.md

 - **Add Dependencies**: Install additional packages by modifying the `RUN` commands in the Dockerfile to include necessary dependencies.
 - **Apply Patches**: If you need to apply patches to the FFmpeg source, add the patch files to the repository and update the Dockerfile to apply them during the build process.

-## Contributing

-Contributions are welcome!
-If you have improvements or additional Dockerfiles for other platforms, feel free to submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments